big city

 Costs with Part A

-Does medicare cover amputation?
+Does Medicare cover amputation?
 Yes, Medicare covers all medically necessary amputations.
 Medicare Part A helps cover inpatient hospital care for an amputation, including the hospital stay, surgery, and other related care.

 Medicare Part A covers prosthesis implantation as an inpatient procedure, with a deductible and no premium for the first 60 days of hospitalization.
 Post-surgery care for up to 20 days in a skilled nursing facility is also covered, with daily costs increasing after the 20-day mark.
 The facility and Medicare will cover any extra equipment you require during your stay, including wheelchairs, walkers, and orthotics.